Pertussis

 Fast Facts

-• Coughing fits due to pertussis infection can last for up to 10 weeks or more.
+• Coughing fits due to Pertussis infection can last for up to 10 weeks or more.

 • Pertussis can cause serious illness in people of all ages and can be life-threatening.